Cleveland Clinic logo

 Should I have a midwife?

-If you decide to use a midwife, we recommend finding one who’s licensed and certified to practice in your state.
+If you decide to work with a midwife, find one who’s licensed and certified to practice in your state.

 Are there risks to having a midwife?